 Is buyer’s remorse normal when buying a house?

-What is the optimal time to sell a house after buying it?
+How long should I wait to sell a house after buying it?

 Disclaimer: